tamarin-prover/tamarin-prover/doc/READMEregressionTests.md

 #### -showt or --show-all-times

-This argument will run script showing you all processing times without colors nor condition.
+This argument will run script showing you all processing times without color nor condition.